ismaberra/goalguard/README.md

 ### A) Videos from real-life scenarios

 For the videos of real life scenarios, we manually selected one by one the penalties by downloading them from YouTube and then cutting them at the right length.
 This was done manually for all the videos.
-This dataset is composed of 123 penalties but after vertical flippling and x-translation, the dataset is tripled : **369 penalties**.
+This dataset is composed of 123 penalties but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupled : **492 penalties**.

 ### B) Videos from FIFA